test-bench/website/user-guide/fixtures.md

 ### Callable Object

 The only requirement placed on a fixture's API is that it implements Ruby's _callable object_ protocol by implementing the `call` method, and that the signature of the method is parameterless.

-Alternatively, if the `call` method is not implemented on a fixture, then a [block must be given](#additional-block).
-When a block is given, the fixture object doesn't have to implement the callable object protocol.
-If `call` is implemented and a block is given, the block has precedence.

 ### Fixture State and the Initializer